-6.7.
+6.8.
 SDI-12 Unit Identification

-In its response to a Send Identification command, the LeveLine® will report compatibility with SDI-12 version 1.3, the vendor ID "AQUAREAD", the device model ID "LVLINE", and the LeveLine's firmware revision number and serial number.
+In its response to a Send Identification command, the LeveLine[®] will report compatibility with SDI-12 version 1.3, the vendor ID "AQUAREAD", the device model ID "LVLINE", and the LeveLine's firmware revision number and serial number.

-6.8.
+6.9.
 SDI-12 Measurement Commands

-On reception of any Start Measurement, Additional Measurement, Start Concurrent Measurement or Additional Concurrent Measurement command (with or without CRC request), the LeveLine® will respond indicating a maximum time for the measurements to be ready and the number of measurements that will be returned in response to subsequent Send Data commands.
+On reception of any Start Measurement, Additional Measurement, Start Concurrent Measurement or Additional Concurrent Measurement command (with or without CRC request), the LeveLine[®] will respond indicating a maximum time for the measurements to be ready and the number of measurements that will be returned in response to subsequent Send Data commands.

-In response to the Start Measurement and Start Concurrent Measurement commands the measurement time will be 1 second and the number of measurements will be 2.
-In response to the Start Measurement and Start Concurrent Measurement commands the measurement time will be 0 seconds and the number of measurements will be 0.
+In response to the Start Measurement and Start Concurrent Measurement commands the measurement time will be 1 second and the number of measurements will vary with the model of LeveLine[®].
+In response to the Additional Measurement and Additional Concurrent Measurement commands the measurement time will be 0 seconds and the number of measurements will be 0.

-After receiving the response to a Start Measurement command, the data recorder should wait for the LeveLine® to send a Service Request before requesting the measurements with a Send Data command.
+After receiving the response to a Start Measurement command, the data recorder should wait for the LeveLine[®] to send a Service Request before requesting the measurements with a Send Data command.

-After a Start Measurement command & response, the data recorder may abort the measurement by sending a command to another device (preceded by a break frame) or by sending a command other than Send Data to the LeveLine®.
+After a Start Measurement command & response, the data recorder may abort the measurement by sending a command to another device (preceded by a break frame) or by sending a command other than Send Data to the LeveLine[®].